OwenCochell/cursepy/docs/source/basic/collection.rst

 =========

-Usually, users will call the entry point methods, and react to the objects the get returned.
+Usually, users will call the entry point methods, and react to the objects that get returned.
-This is great for most use cases.
+This is great for most user cases.
 However, if you want to go for a more 'reactive' model, you can bind callbacks to events which will be called upon after each handle request.